nttlevine/nttlevine.github.io/README.md

 # Welcome to Naomi T-T Levine's Website

 I am a trained Anthropologist, critical scholar, and PhD Candidate in Organizational Communication at Purdue University in the Brian Lamb School of Communication.
-I am also a co-facilitator for an [Antiracist Reading Group](https://www.math.purdue.edu/~bradfoa/antiracist_reading_group/)in the Purdue math department and the founder of a [Writer's Workshop Group](organizational_relationships) at Purdue University.
+I am also a co-facilitator for an [Antiracist Reading Group](https://www.math.purdue.edu/~bradfoa/antiracist_reading_group/) in the Purdue math department and the founder of a [Writer's Workshop Group](organizational_relationships) at Purdue University.

   [CV](cv)